 Oral Intralipid Tolerance Test

-After 5 PM, weigh the mice for the calculation of the intralipid volume to be given to them the next day.
+After 5 PM, weigh mice for the calculation of the intralipid volume to be given to them the next day.
 Then, transfer the mice into a new cage and fast them overnight (16 hours).

 The next morning, mark tails of the mice housed in one cage to help identify them in the subsequent bleeding steps.